openstack/tacker-specs/specs/victoria/container-network-function.rst

 Unit and functional tests will be added to cover cases required in the spec.

-TODO: Since there is assupmtion that Kubernetes cluster will be pre installed, gate job needs to fetch the information about existing cluster and create kubernetes VIM.
+TODO: Since there is assumption that Kubernetes cluster will be pre-installed, gate job needs to fetch the information about existing cluster and create kubernetes VIM.